sskn2222/oracleChallenge/README.md

+# oracleChallenge

-# oracleChallenge - Simple Java class with a main method.
+- Simple Java class with a main method.
 We can directly compile and run the same.

-Compile
-javac OracleChallenge.java
+Compile command : javac OracleChallenge.java

-Run
-java OracleChallenge
+Run command : java OracleChallenge